Aspie96/blog/content/posts/free-speech.md

 Artistic and literary works of authorship, including software, are covered by copyright (or "author's rights") according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
 Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.

 [Digital rights management](https://www.eff.org/issues/drm) is the employment of technology to restrict the use of copyrighted digital assets.
 With some exceptions, circumventing DRM systems is illegal, although technically possible, even if done without infringing copyright.
-Distributing technology, including software, intended to circumvent DRM is also prohibited, thereby restricting freedom of expression through computer code.
+Distributing technology, including software, intended to bypass DRM is also prohibited, restricting expression through computer code.

 ### In the United States

-The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) to the US Constitution protects freedom of religion, of speech, of the press and of assembly from government suppression.
+The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) to the US Constitution protects freedom of religion, of speech, of the press and of assembly and the [right to petition](https://en.wikipedia.org/wiki/Right_to_petition_in_the_United_States) from government suppression.
 This protection is, however, not absolute and restrictions go beyond the aforementioned ones.

 Software patents [restrict](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression) freedom of expression in a way that copyright could not.